Disenchanted with Putin, some Russians vote with their feet

 Unlike earlier waves of émigrés fleeing Soviet-era political repression or those who fled poverty in the 1990s, many today keep one foot in Russia, by holding onto flats or businesses.
 That makes the size of the outflow hard to quantify.

-IT entrepreneur Leonid Volkov once criticized people for leaving rather than fighting for the changes they wanted to see at home.
+IT entrepreneur Leonid Volkov once criticised people for leaving rather than fighting for the changes they wanted to see at home.

 He did that as a campaign manager for Alexei Navalny, an anti-corruption blogger who sought to build on his leadership of mass street protests against Putin in the winter of 2011-12 to challenge a Kremlin ally in Moscow mayoral elections last year.